TheoriginalMMM/How-to-use-nnUNet-DeepMedic-for-brain-tumor-segmentation/nnU-Net.md

 Given some dataset, nnU-Net fully automatically configures an entire segmentation pipeline that matches its properties. nnU-Net covers the entire pipeline, from preprocessing to model configuration, model training, postprocessing all the way to ensembling.
 After running nnU-Net, the trained model(s) can be applied to the test cases for inference.
+#How to run nnu-net on a new dataset
 ### Dataset conversion
 nnU-Net expects datasets in a structured format.
 This format closely (but not entirely) follows the data structure of the [Medical Segmentation Decthlon](http://medicaldecathlon.com/).
 Please read